jdelzeit/A-Framework-for-Simulating-Clustering-Partitions-with-a-Pre-Specified-Adjusted-Rand-Index/README.md

 The R files listed here are the code used for the paper titled "A Framework for Simulating Clustering Partitions with a Pre-Specified Adjusted Rand Index" by Jennifer Delzeit and Dr. Devin Koestler.

 The "ARIShiny Final.R" file is the R-Shiny app developed as part of the paper in order for one to be able to conduct sample size and power analyses for a particular hypothesis test when the Adjusted Rand Index is the quantitative end point.
+A walk through about how to use this application may be found in the file "ARI RShiny App Walkthrough.docx"

 The "Derived Approach.R" file is the R code the reproduces the results fround in the paper for that of the derived approach.